Meet the Teachers

 Porter graduated from Northeastern University with a BA in Sociology, intending to pursue a career in social work.
 She took a detour and ended up in New York City working in the fashion industry, where her love of being creative was realized.
 Once Porter moved back to Philadelphia and became involved with the ECP through her daughter’s enrollment, she found many of the same creative qualities adaptable to early learning.
 Porter recently took a course on brain development in early childhood, and experiential learning serves as the foundation of her teaching philosophy.
 Porter is a proud member of the school-wide Quakerism Committee, and she plans to write an early childhood version of the the Quaker curriculum used throughout GFS.
 When she’s not teaching, Porter enjoys surfing, yoga, and making slime with her daughter, a student at GFS.

-Allegra joined the four-year-old classroom as an afternoon assistant in October 2013.
-Originally from Brooklyn, Allegra and her family recently relocated to Philadelphia after living in Dusseldorf, Germany, for six-and-a-half years, where she taught first grade in an international school.
+Allegra joined the Early Childhood Program as an afternoon assistant in 2013, and currently teaches PreK.
+Originally from Brooklyn, Allegra and her family relocated to Philadelphia after living in Dusseldorf, Germany, for six-and-a-half years, where she taught first grade in an international school.

 Becky began her journey in the Early Childhood Program in 2015 as a student teacher from Arcadia University, where she graduated with a BA in Early Elementary and Special Education.
 After her graduation, she worked in the ECP as a substitute before joining the Kindergarten team as an assistant for two years with Karen Rutledge.
 Becky brought current pedagogical theories and helped implement new methods that focused on individual learning strategies.